HewlettPackard/terraform-provider-oneview/docs/r/scope.html.markdown

 * `Description` - (Optional) A description of the Scope.

 * `added_resource_uris` - (Optional)  List of resource URIs to be added when creating or editing a scope.
-It is never included when a scope definition is retrieved.
+It is only meaningful at resource creation time and while updating.
+It is relevant during retrieval as well.

+* `removed_resource_uris` - (Optional)  List of resource URIs to be removed.
+It is only meaningful while updating.

-* `initial_resource_uris` - (Optional) A list of URIs of the scopes to which the resource shall be initially assigned.
-It is only meaningful at resource creation time and is not included on resource retrieval.
+* `initial_resource_uris` - (Optional) A list of URIs of the scopes to which the resource is assigned.
+It is only meaningful at resource creation time and while updating.
+It is relevant during retrieval as well.

 ## Attributes Reference